-Do this, and your towels will keep you and your kids wrapped in post-bubble-bath softness and comfort for at least five years.
-And they'll look color-correct, too.
+If you care for your new towels right, they'll keep you and your kids wrapped in post-bubble-bath softness and comfort for at least five years.

 The expected life span of a good- to best-quality towel is five to ten years.
-(Best quality towels are those made from premium fibers, such as Supima or Egyptian cotton.)
-Here's how to wash towels to keep them looking good and feeling soft.
+Best-quality towels are those made from premium fibers, such as Supima or Egyptian cotton.

 While these chemicals will rinse out with a few washes, you're often left with a scratchy, rough towel.

-To get the absorbent and fluffy towels you crave, first soak or wash the towel in cold water without detergent or fabric softener.
+To get the fluffiness and absorbency you crave, first soak or wash the towel in cold water without detergent or fabric softener.
 Then tumble dry low.
-And only then, into the bathroom clean towels go!
+And only then, into the bathroom they go!

 Further separate dark-colored towels from their lighter cousins.
 This will keep both the light and dark colors intact.

-Towels should be washed at least once a week, every three to four days if needed.
-Be sure to wash towel sets together so any color fading is uniform.
+Use only half the recommended amount of laundry detergent to keep towels absorbent and soft.
+Wash towels at least once a week, every three to four days if needed.
+Wash towel sets together, so any color fading is uniform.

 Shaking excess water out of your towels before putting them in the dryer will help fluff the terry loops and keep them absorbent.